Measure Horse main.jpg

 This card is the right size, but only the middle contacts.
 The bottom and top lift off the horse – wrong shape.
 This card has lots of contact and matches the shape.

 4.)
 Do the same at the B position.
-The D9 card digs in a little at the bottom, but it was the largest card available.
+The D9 card digs in a little at the bottom, but it was the largest card available at the time.
+(Larger cards are now part of the system.)
 It is obviously a much better fit than D7.
 With the picture we can see that it fits pretty closely, but it is a bit small.
 That tells us what we need to know.
-If it was very small, having a back drawing taken at this spot would be ideal.
+If it was very small, fitting much worse than it does, you can use the C cards at the B position.
+They won't fit exactly, but they let us get the size better.
+However, it is very important to communicate that it is a C card size, not a B card size.

 Measure_18.jpg Measure_19.jpg